perlnerd/symfony_journey/README.md

-Symfony User Exercise
+Symfony Journey Exercise
 =====================

-Welcome to the Symfony User Exercise - An example of an application developed from the ground up using Symfony 2.7 and Bootstrap 3.3.6.
+Welcome to the Symfony Journey Exercise - An example of an application developed from the ground up using Symfony 2.7 and Bootstrap 3.3.6.

 Install:
 --------

 ### Clone this repo to the location of your choice:

-`git clone git@github.com:perlnerd/symfony_user.git`
+`git clone git@github.com:perlnerd/symfony_journey.git`

 ### Run composer

-`cd symfony_user && composer install`
+`cd symfony_journey && composer install`

 Answer the questions about you database config when prompted.

 ### Create your database if needed

-`mysql -u root -e 'create database symfony'`
+`mysql -u root -e 'create database symfony_journey'`

-### Import the database schema
+### Create the database schema

-`cd ../../`
-`mysql -u root < symfony_user_dump.sql`
+`php app/console doctrine:schema:update --force`

 ### Run a webserver and access the web app from your web browser.